LemonPepperSeasoning/Movie-Stats/README.md

 # Movie-Stats

-Welcome to the Movie-Stats project, created by SOFTENG 762 Team 4 students from The University of Auckland.
+Welcome to the Movie-Stats project, created by INFOSYS 300 / SOFTENG 762 Team 4 students from The University of Auckland.

 ## Introduction